kotiknalune/rsschool-cv/cv.md

 ## Summary:

-I am a Javascript developer, focusing on React.js framework while studying backend on Node.js, I have experience in developing personal projects and I like to develop my self always.
-It's about a year ago that I started practical work in the field of development and as a freelancer.
-In this time I am trying to gain more experiences and knowledge. (write more)
+I am a Javascript developer, currently focusing on React.js framework.
+I have experience in developing personal projects and I enjoy pushing myself to learn new thechnologies.
+It's more than a year ago that I begain practical work in the field of development.
+Currently I work at EPAM as Junior Software Engineer.
+My ultimate goal this year is to switch to iOS development and puruse a full on career in that field.
+My greatest inspiration would be my husband, who has been in iOS for over 10 years now.

 ## Skills: